CTlll-SQIsign/CTlll-SQIsign/README.md

 ### nct_intbig

 This module, with its files `nct_intbig.c` and `nct_intbig.h`,  is an exact copy of the *intbig* module of the SQIsign NIST implementation, except that all function and type names are prefixed by `nct` which stands for non-constant time.
 This variable-size and variable-time integer type based on GMP is only used in tests.
 It allows us to fix the size of our constant-time integers only in function of their use in BKZ or LLL and not on their use in the tests.
 This is important since some tests compute Hermite Normal Forms and therefore require larnge integers.
 Furthermore the use of this integer type speeds up the tests.
 The integers from SQIsign were used because there already exists an implementation of various quaternion algebra operations on top of it, which we can use for our tests.

+### nct_intbig_lll

+Contains the original LLL implementation from the SQIsign round 1 NIST submission, modified only so that it uses our names for the nct_intbig functions (which are the sames than those used in the SQIsign NIST submission).

 ### test_helpers